MCP Integration

 Extend your agents with external tools via the Model Context Protocol

 MCP servers expose tools that your agents can use alongside local tools.
-Configure them in your agent YAML and Connic automatically connects to the servers and makes their tools available at runtime.
+Configure them in your agent YAML and Connic connects to the servers and makes their tools available at runtime.
 All MCP tool calls are traced and visible in run details.

 Add mcp_servers to your agent YAML.
 At runtime, Connic connects to each server, discovers available tools, and exposes them to your LLM agent.
 The agent can call MCP tools just like local tools.
 Connic handles the communication.